 Text HACKS to 57299 or download the Krazy Coupon Lady app for more life hacks and money-saving tips, deals, and coupons.

-1. Make drawer dividers.
+1. Upcycle cardboard boxes into drawer dividers.

 You’ll need some cardboard, a ruler, and a box cutter to make these easy drawer dividers.